eliyetres/lt2316-ht19-a2/README.md

 ### RNN evaluation

-The text is processed in the same way as for the training data.
-As opposed to multi-class classification where the class with the highest probability after applying softmax is selected, the prediction for binary classification is computed by getting the probability and check if it's >=0.5 and assign it to class 1, assign it to class 0 otherwise.
-The labels for the correct class and the predicted are saved and used to generate a classification report showing precision, recall and f1-score using scikit-learn's classification report.
+The text in the test data is processed in the same way as for the training data.
+As opposed to multi-class classification, where the class with the highest probability after applying softmax is selected, the prediction for binary classification is computed by getting the probability and assign it to class 1 if it's >=0.5 and assign it to class 0 otherwise.
+The labels for the correct class and the predicted class are saved and used to generate a classification report showing precision, recall and f1-score using scikit-learn's classification report.

 ### Results